Palestinians in West Bank risk crossing Israel's separation barrier to flee failing economy

 In Israel, Palestinians can earn double or triple a West Bank salary.
 Standing in their way is Israel’s barrier, running some 700 kilometers (400 miles) long and peaking at 7-meters (23-feet) tall.

+Construction of the barrier began in 2002 after Palestinians from the territory carried out scores of suicide bombings and other attacks that killed Israeli civilians at the height of the second intifada.

+Late Tuesday, two Palestinian men from the West Bank city of Hebron opened fire on a boulevard in the Jaffa neighborhood in Tel Aviv killing at least seven people, Israeli police said.
+It remains unclear how they crossed into Israel.

-Many climb over with ladders and ropes.
+Many climb the barrier with ladders and ropes.
 Others hide in trucks that pass through checkpoints.
 Some slip through holes in fencing, workers and experts said.

 Ayyed once worked for an Israeli construction company that paid 7,000 shekels ($1,850) monthly.
 Cut off from the job since the war began, he searched for work in his home city of Jenin, in the northern West Bank.